lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

     sudo snap install lxd

-After that, LXD can be interacted with through the "lxc" command.
+After that, LXD can be interacted with through the "lxd.lxc" command.

 It should be noted that the server certificate generation can take a long time if you're working on a device like
 the rpi2 so it might be a few minutes before LXD will respond to the lxc command.